acranej/MantaSVAnnotator/README.md

 	3. Manta calls that align to any chromosome other than 1-22, X, and Y are removed.

 These Manta calls are written out in the same output directory in a minimally processed file for further investigation if desired.
-This file is labeled as the sample name with '.removed_calls' ending
+This file is labeled as the sample name with {%.removed_calls} ending.

 This code is an R implementation of the svtools vcf2bedpe function which can also be used.
 The filters applied differ between the two functions.